Effective date: August 24, 2021

 Except for strictly necessary cookies, all cookies used on the Services will expire after a maximum of 365 days.

-- Analytics cookies: to disable analytics cookies managed by our third-party analytics partners, either use the disablement mechanisms discussed immediately above, or use the analytics opt-out mechanism maintained by our analytics providers.
+You must set them on each browser/device that you currently use and each time you use a new browser or device.
+Please note that if you decide to block all cookies, this may interfere with your ability to perform certain transactions, use certain functionality, and access certain content on the Services.
+Additionally, to disable analytics cookies managed by our third-party analytics partners, you can use the analytics opt-out mechanism maintained by our analytics providers.
 To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-out Browser Add-on by clicking here.

 Notice concerning Do Not Track